The Virginia governor race is neck-and-neck, despite years of Democratic control

 Virginia's off-year elections are often seen as a proxy for the national political mood.
 This year's race has the interest of political watchers across the country who say it could tell us what kind of environment might be ahead for both parties in the 2022 midterm elections.
 More than 1.1 million Virginians have cast early ballots under expanded voting rules pushed by Democrats in the state legislature.

-It's a challenging place for Republicans, who gave up control of the state legislature and three Congressional seats during former President Donald Trump's time in office.
+It's a challenging place for Republicans, who lost control of the state legislature and three congressional seats during President Donald Trump's time in office.
 Democrats have held the governor's mansion in the state for the last eight years.
-They control both chambers of the state legislature, both of the U.S. Senate seats and the majority of the state's Congressional delegation.
+They control both chambers of the state legislature, both of the U.S. Senate seats and the majority of the state's congressional delegation.

 "We will not teach our children to view everything through a lens of race," Youngkin said to cheers at a rally outside Richmond on Monday.